ronanduddy/oo-tic-tac-toe/README.md

 make run
 ```

-If you would like to run guard for developmentL
+If you would like to run guard for development:
 ```
 make guard
 ```